 - Bake for 20 minutes.
 Reduce the temperature to 330F/170C and bake for a further 30 minutes or until cooked through and the loaves sound hollow when tapped on the top.

 - Your oven could be different.
-Therefore you might need to bake for another 5-10 minutes or less.
-Stand in the tins for 5 minutes before turning onto a wire rack to cool (this will take about 1 hour).
+Therefore, you might need to bake for another 5-10 minutes or less.
+Allow the bread to cool in the pan for 5 minutes before turning onto a wire rack to cool (this will take about 1 hour).

 - Serve at room temperature, cut into slices and enjoy!